Course descriptions

 For leaders: Slippery shoes are the best, and having dress shoes with a classic heel is even better.

-Ready to push your skills to new heights?
-Join this 6-week Balboa course designed to deepen your creativity, sharpen your musicality, and enhance your partner connection.
+Ready to elevate your Balboa skills?
+Join this course designed to deepen creativity, sharpen musicality, and enhance partner connections.
+Explore musical expression partner dynamics, and exciting variations to inspire your dancing.

 Please note: There is partner rotation in all our Balboa classes to improve the leading and following skills of the participants.